Yesterland

 Transparent ponchos at Magic Kingdom, 2007

-The transparent ponchos still had Mickey Mouse on the back.
+Transparent ponchos, still with Mickey Mouse on the back

 Epcot’s Icon Tower